How I Have Tough Financial Conversations with My Partner

 Don’t get fooled by how chill my partner looks.
 He isn’t…at least not when it comes to money!

-I grew up differently.
-I am the type who books the vacation without comparing prices and buys gifts “just because”.
-I am not a frivolous spender, but I live for experiences, and I rarely stop to calculate the long-term consequences.
-I tell myself life is short and money will come back.
+As a result, while I am not someone who books a vacation without comparing prices, I do buy gifts for myself or the people in my life just because I want to.
+While I am not a big spender, I live for experiences, and rarely stop to calculate the long-term consequences of impulse purchases.
+What’s more, I can’t help but tell myself that life is short and money will come back.
 Which is true to a certain extent, right?

 So when a meticulous planner marries a spontaneous spender, love is not enough.
 At least not on its own.
-We had to learn how to talk about money without turning it into a battlefield.
+We had to learn how to talk about money without getting into a fight.

 The Wage Gap Complicates Everything